White Pug looking very excited looking through fence opening

 This cute Pug puppy stops to play with his new teddy bear.

-I think another reason Pugs get branded as being hyper is due to their incredibly high energy and playfulness, especially as puppies.
+Another reason Pugs get branded as being hyper is due to their incredibly high energy and playfulness, especially as puppies.
 A Pug pup will race around, bouncing from one thing to the next.
 Then he will suddenly crash in a heap and take a nap.
 Pugs only seem to know two speeds– fast forward and drop dead!

 Pugs get these incredible bursts of energy, which may seem like hyperactivity.
 But it is really just the way Pugs have fun and let off pent-up steam.
 I think Pugs invented the concept of dog “zoomies”, which often involve suddenly jumping up, racing around the room for several minutes, then crashing on the floor for a nap.